 Then, run this command to get a certificate and have Certbot edit your Apache configuration automatically:

-Let’s encrypt SSL certificates will get expired after 90 Days of installation and you must renew it before it get expired.
-If you have installed certificates using certbot then it must have already created cronjob to auto renew certificates:
+Let’s Encrypt SSL certificates will get expired after 90 days of installation and you must renew them before it gets expired.
+If you have installed certificates using certbot then it must have already created a cronjob to auto-renew certificates:

 echo "0 0,12 * * * root python -c 'import random; import time; time.sleep(random.random() * 3600)' && /usr/local/bin/certbot-auto renew" | sudo tee -a /etc/crontab > /dev/null

 You should test your configuration at:

-Congratulation’s!
-You have successfully install free SSL Certificates.
-Thanks for using this tutorial for install Let’s Encrypt SSL Certificates on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official Let’s Encrypt website.
+Congratulations!
+You have successfully installed free SSL Certificates.
+Thanks for using this tutorial to install Let’s Encrypt SSL Certificates on CentOS 8 system.
+For additional help or useful information, we recommend you check the official Let’s Encrypt website.